NFL DFS picks, Seahawks vs. Rams: Daily Fantasy lineup advice for 'Thursday Night Football'

 Top NFL DFS picks for Seahawks vs. Rams

 One of McClure's top NFL DFS picks for 'Thursday Night Football' is Rams wideout Puka Nacua.
 Despite missing one full game, and half of another, Nacua is second in the NFL in both receptions (102) and receiving yards (1,367).
 The third-year receiver is coming off his best game as a pro with a career high of 181 yards on Sunday versus Detroit, which came just a week after posting a 7-167-2 stat line.
-Nacua had 93 total yards versus Seattle in their matchup earlier this year, and he will be just fine if Davante Adams (hamstring) can't play as Nacua ranked third with 90 receiving yards per game last year without Adams on the team.
+Nacua had 93 total yards versus Seattle in their matchup earlier this year..
 See who else to roster at SportsLine.

 Bet Nacua to go Over 7.5 receptions at DraftKings, where new users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins: